oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

      type: LoadBalancer
    ```

-   Create the cluster load balancer service using the following command.
+   Create the load balancer service using the following command:

    ```bash
    kubectl  apply -f ~/azure/weblogic-on-aks/cluster-lb.yaml
    ```

-   You should see the following output.
+   You should see the following output:

    ```text
    service/domain1-cluster-1-external-lb created
    ```

    After a short time, you will see the Administration Server and Managed Servers running.

-Use the following command to check server pod status.
+   Use the following command to check server pod status:

    ```bash
    kubectl get pods --watch